 Rejuvenate in this luxury modernist retreat with its own private desert-style cactus garden.
 This eco-friendly guesthouse is equipped for sustainable living via solar electric power, solar radiant floor heating, and organic bedding …very on-brand for Venice, CA. The host suggests lighting a fire in the outdoor fireplace and relaxing in a lounge chair under the stairs in the evening.

 Price: From $297/night

-While it’s not possible to dine in at restaurants in Los Angeles, you can feel relieved to know that there are plenty of outdoor dining, take-out and pick-up options.
+What to do in Los Angeles for starters?
+Go on a food adventure!
+While you may not feel comfortable dining in restaurants in Los Angeles, you can feel relieved to know that there are plenty of outdoor dining, take-out, and pick-up options.
 These are our favorite restaurants that are still serving during this difficult time.

 Grand Central Market

 This is the place to find L.A.’s best bites under one roof.
 Grand Central Market opened in 1917 and never looked back.
 The Market has always reflected the changing population of downtown Los Angeles.
 In the 1920s, the Market was an open grocery.
 The 90 stalls back in the day included greengrocers, fishmongers, Jewish delis, and butchers.
 Today, the Market is a destination dining spot with 40 of Los Angeles’ most exciting culinary concepts.
 ‘Evolution’ has been a through-line for the market’s dynamic lineup of vendors over the decades, as downtown Los Angeles evolves, Grand Central Market evolves with it.
 Our favorite places to graze at the Market: PBJ.
 LA, Sarita’s Pupuseria, and Sticky Rice.
 Delivery and curbside pickup are available.